Frequently asked questions

 Covid 19_ FAQs

 Frequently Asked Questions & Answers

-They’re not – patients requiring in person GP appointments will still get them, but non-urgent, routine appointments will be done via other means if possible.
+It as part of our precautionery measures.
+Non-urgent, routine appointments will be done via other means if possible.
 GPs are working differently to try and reduce the spread of COVID, which means conducting non-urgent appointments via teleconsults.